 - Give students an overview of federal and state (Kentucky) regulations regarding long term care provisions.

 - Explore sociodemographic changes affecting the industry.

 Why at WKU?

-The LTC certificate is one way of spearheading efforts to engage in program restructuring to accommodate the projected administration of long-term care facilities.
-This is a direct response to the growing challenge of aging population in America.
+The LTC certificate is one way of spearheading efforts to engage in program restructuring to accommodate the projected administration of long-term care facilities and services.
+This is a direct response to the growing challenge of aging population in America and chronic disease management.
 As part of this process, the committee decided to lay down strategies to distinguish our program from others in the state and elsewhere based on a few, relevant content areas in health administration.
-LTC was unanimously agreed upon as one of the areas that can lead our program in achieving state and national recognition.
-Lastly, the LTC certificate program is expected to attract a large number of students, both current and graduates in diverse baccalaureate programs, since its content deals directly with a growing area of need and interest in health care industry.

 For More Information, Contact: